 In evaluating AFS securities for OTTI, the Company determines whether there has been a significant adverse quarterly change in the cash flow expectations for a security.
 The Company compares the amortized cost of each security in an unrealized loss position against the present value of expected future cash flows of the security.
 The Company also considers whether there has been a significant adverse change in the regulatory and/or economic environment as part of this analysis.
 If the amortized cost of the security is greater than the present value of expected future cash flows using the original yield as the discount rate, an other-than-temporary credit impairment has occurred.
-If the Company does not intend to sell and is not more likely than not required to sell the security, the credit loss is recognized in earnings and the balance of the unrealized loss is recognized in other comprehensive income.
+If the Company does not intend to sell and will not be more likely than not required to sell the security, the credit loss is recognized in earnings and the balance of the unrealized loss is recognized in either other comprehensive (loss) income, net of tax, or gain (loss) on investment securities, depending on the accounting treatment.
 If the Company intends to sell the security or will be more likely than not required to sell the security, the full unrealized loss is recognized in earnings.

-The Company recorded a \$0.4 million other-than-temporary credit impairment during the year ended December 31, 2014 on a total of three non-Agency RMBS where the future expected cash flows for each security were less than its amortized cost.
-As of December 31, 2014, impaired securities with a carrying value of \$161.1 million had actual weighted average cumulative losses of 10.9%, a weighted average three-month prepayment speed of 3.7%, weighted average 60+ day delinquencies of 29.7% of the pool balance, and weighted average FICO score of 664.
-At December 31, 2014, the Company did not intend to sell the securities and determined that it was not more likely than not that the Company will be required to sell the securities, therefore, only the projected credit loss was recognized in earnings.
-During the years ended December 31, 2013 and 2012, the Company recorded \$1.7 million and \$11.0 million in other-than-temporary credit impairments on four and 33 non-Agency RMBS, respectively, where the future expected cash flows for each security were less than its amortized cost.
+The Company recorded a \$0.5 million other-than-temporary credit impairment during the year ended December 31, 2015 on a total of two non-Agency RMBS where the future expected cash flows for each security were less than its amortized cost.
+As of December 31, 2015, impaired securities with a carrying value of \$129.2 million had actual weighted average cumulative losses of 11.1%, a weighted average three-month prepayment speed of 4.3%, weighted average 60+ day delinquencies of 25.0% of the pool balance, and weighted average FICO score of 666.
+At December 31, 2015, the Company did not intend to sell the securities and determined that it was not more likely than not that the Company will be required to sell the securities; therefore, only the projected credit loss was recognized in earnings.
+During the years ended December 31, 2014 and 2013, the Company recorded \$0.4 million and \$1.7 million in other-than-temporary credit impairments on three and four non-Agency RMBS, respectively, where the future expected cash flows for each security were less than its amortized cost.

-The following table presents the changes in OTTI included in earnings for the years ended December 31, 2014, 2013 and 2012:
+The following table presents the changes in OTTI included in earnings for the years ended December 31, 2015, 2014 and 2013:

-Year Ended December 31, (in thousands) 2014 2013 2012 Cumulative credit loss at beginning of year \$ (9,467) \$ (15,561) \$ (5,102) Additions: Other-than-temporary impairments not previously recognized (91) (9,537) Increases related to other-than-temporary impairments on securities with previously recognized other-than-temporary impairments (301) (1,662) (1,415) Reductions: Decreases related to other-than-temporary impairments on securities paid down 464 1,677 250 Decreases related to other-than-temporary impairments on securities sold 1,154 6,079 243 Cumulative credit loss at end of year \$ (8,241) \$ (9,467) \$ (15,561)
+Year Ended December 31, (in thousands) 2015 2014 2013 Cumulative credit loss at beginning of period \$ (8,241) \$ (9,467) \$ (15,561) Additions: Other-than-temporary impairments not previously recognized (238) (91) Increases related to other-than-temporary impairments on securities with previously recognized other-than-temporary impairments (297) (301) (1,662) Reductions: Decreases related to other-than-temporary impairments on securities paid down 464 1,677 Decreases related to other-than-temporary impairments on securities sold 2,277 1,154 6,079 Cumulative credit loss at end of period \$ (6,499) \$ (8,241) \$ (9,467)

-Cumulative credit losses related to OTTI may be reduced for securities sold as well as for securities that mature, pay down, or are prepaid such that the outstanding principal balance is reduced to zero.
+Cumulative credit losses related to OTTI may be reduced for securities sold as well as for securities that mature, are paid down, or are prepaid such that the outstanding principal balance is reduced to zero.
 Additionally, increases in cash flows expected to be collected over the remaining life of the security cause a reduction in the cumulative credit loss.